hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ![Image showing a title with a button that allows a user to create a new service, with a table below it.](/assets/patterns/disabled-patterns/create-new-limitation-example.png)

-Once the user has hit the max limitation of creating a new service, the button is hidden, and a message is placed below indicating why they are no longer able to create a new service.
+Once the user has hit the max limitation of creating a new "service," the button is hidden, and a message is placed below indicating why they are no longer able to create a new service.

 ![Image showing a title with an alert message below and a table below that.](/assets/patterns/disabled-patterns/create-new-limitation-reached-example.png)